 There are several charities and organisations that can help you:

-Refuge provide guidance on the warning signs of abuse, and help finding safe housing
+Refuge provides guidance on the warning signs of abuse and helps find safe housing

-Women's Aid offer practical advice and support for women experiencing domestic abuse
+Women's Aid offers practical advice and support for women experiencing domestic abuse

-Men's Advice Line offer help and support for men experiencing domestic violence
+Men's Advice Line offers help and support for men experiencing domestic violence

 Galop is an LGBTQIA charity that offers help for people experiencing domestic violence

 When you go through a divorce, the court will decide how your assets are split.
 There is no exact rule on how this is done, as each case is treated on an individual basis.

 The court will review both your joint and individual bank accounts, so work out the value of any funds held by you or your partner before your divorce begins:

 Savings accounts: Check your recent statements and update any saving passbooks you may have with your bank or building society

 Value of your debt: Find out what debt you or your partner have in credit cards, overdrafts, loans and any other type of credit commitment